Melting butter potatoes

 No, I don’t recommend freezing this recipe because the butter potatoes will become an unpleasant mealy texture.

-WHAT TO SERVE WITH melting POTATOES?
+WHAT TO SERVE WITH Buttered Potatoes

 These Melting Butter Potatoes go with EVERYTHING!